Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/irys-entry.md

 **Name:** Hot Pink One
 **Guild:** Cerulean Cup

 In the first chapter, the Hot Pink One maintained an aloof, detached demeanor, as she mostly meandered through her days with an air of nonchalance.
-Memory loss or not, she remained herself—often ridiculed for the absurdities that escaped her mouth.
+Memory loss or not, she remained herself, often ridiculed for the absurdities that escaped her mouth.

 She would soon weave herself into the kingdom's shenanigans.
 Despite her relative inactivity compared to others, she quickly carved out a notorious reputation as a "side chick magnet."